piyush02/python-api-flask/README.md

 #### Query

-The query endpoint **MUST** return all configs that satisfy the query argument.
+The query endpoint return all configs that satisfy the query argument.

 Query example-1: